orlof/dcpu-admiral/README.md

 <h4>STATEMENTS</h4>

-Here is a complete list of all te Admiral statements.
+Here is a complete list of all the Admiral's statements.

 <h5>SIMPLE STATEMENTS</h5>